pism/pism/examples/jako/README.md

 Jakobshavn outlet glacier regional example
 =================

-This directory contains all of the scripts needed to build a PISM regional of Jakobshavn Isbrae in the Greenland ice sheet.
+This directory contains all of the scripts needed to build a PISM regional model of Jakobshavn Isbrae in the Greenland ice sheet.
 The same strategy will work for other outlet glaciers.
 The base data is the SeaRISE 1km Greenland dataset for the whole ice sheet plus an earlier lower-resolution